Corfu

+Corfu (/kɔrˈf(j)uː/ kor-FOO-,_--FEW, /USalsoˈkɔrf(j)uː/ KOR-foo-,_--few) or Kerkyra (Κέρκυρα, [ˈcercira]) is one of the Ionian Islands in western Greece, and is separated by the Straits of Corfu from the mainland of Greece and Albania.
+It is the northernmost island on Greece's west coast except for its satellite Diapontian Islands, which are also the westernmost point of all Greece.
+Corfu and the Diapontian Islands mark the International Hydrographic Organization border between the Ionian Sea to the south and the Adriatic Sea to the north.
+Within the Ionian Islands region, the regional unit of Corfu extends as far south as the Paxoi.
+The capital and largest city of the regional unit is also named Corfu.

 The island is bound up with the history of Greece from the beginnings of Greek mythology, and is marked by numerous battles and conquests.
 Ancient Korkyra took part in the Battle of Sybota which was a catalyst for the Peloponnesian War, and, according to Thucydides, the largest naval battle between Greek city states until that time.
-Thucydides also reports that Korkyra was one of the three great naval powers of fifth century BC Greece, along with Athens and Corinth.
-Ruins of ancient Greek temples and other archaeological sites of the ancient city of Korkyra are found in Palaiopolis.
+Thucydides also reports that Korkyra was one of the three great naval powers of Greece in the fifth century BCE, along with Athens and Corinth.
+Ruins of ancient Greek temples and other archaeological sites of the ancient city of Korkyra are located in Palaiopolis.
 Medieval castles punctuating strategic locations across the island are a legacy of struggles in the Middle Ages against invasions by pirates and the Ottomans.
 Two of these castles enclose its capital, which is the only city in Greece to be surrounded in such a way.
-As a result, Corfu's capital has been officially declared a Kastropolis ("castle city") by the Greek government.
-From medieval times and into the 17th century, the island successfully repulsed the Ottomans during several sieges, was recognised as a bulwark of the European States against the Ottoman Empire and became one of the most fortified places in Europe.
+As a result, Corfu's capital has been officially declared a kastropolis ("castle city") by the Greek government.

+From medieval times and into the 17th century, the island, as part of the Republic of Venice since 1204, successfully repulsed the Ottomans during several sieges, was recognised as a bulwark of the European States against the Ottoman Empire and became one of the most fortified places in Europe.
 The fortifications of the island were used by the Venetians to defend against Ottoman intrusion into the Adriatic.
 In November 1815 Corfu came under British rule following the Napoleonic Wars, and in 1864 was ceded to modern Greece by the British government along with the remaining islands of the United States of the Ionian Islands under the Treaty of London.
 Corfu is the origin of the Ionian Academy, the first university of the modern Greek state, and the Nobile Teatro di San Giacomo di Corfù, the first Greek theatre and opera house of modern Greece.
-The first governor of independent Greece after the revolution of 1821, founder of the modern Greek state, and distinguished European diplomat Ioannis Kapodistrias was born in Corfu.
+Ioannis Kapodistrias, the first governor of independent Greece after the revolution of 1821, founder of the modern Greek state, and a distinguished European diplomat, was born in Corfu.

 In 2007, the city's old town was added to the UNESCO World Heritage List, following a recommendation by ICOMOS.
 The 1994 European Union summit was held in Corfu.
 The island is a popular tourist destination.